RaijmakersH/az900-labs/Instructions/Walkthroughs/22-Calculate Composite SLAs.md

 # 22 - Calculate Composite SLAs

-In this walkthrough, we will determine services SLA uptime percentages and then calculate the application composite SLA uptime percentage.
+In this walkthrough, we will determine availability SLA of Azure services and then calculate application composite SLA-based expected availability.

-Estimated time: 15 minutes

 Our example application consists of these Azure services.
 We will not go in to deep architectural configuration and considerations, the intention here is to give an high level example.

 + **App service**: To host the application.
 + **Azure AD B2C**: To authenticate user logins and manage profiles.
-+ **Application Gateway**: To manage application access, scaling and scaling.
++ **Application Gateway**: To manage application access, and scaling.
 + **Azure SQL Database**: To store application data.

 # Task 1: Determine the SLA uptime percentage values for our application